germal/OpenCVB/README.md

 -   Visual Studio 2019 Community Edition (Free version of Visual Studio)

+-   Any of the following RGBZ cameras:

--   Either a Microsoft Kinect for Azure camera or an Intel RealSense camera – D415, D435, D435i or T265
+    -   Microsoft Kinect for Azure

+    -   Intel RealSense camera – D415, D435, D435i or T265

+    -   StereoLabs ZED2

 The Microsoft Kinect for Azure camera has an IMU (Inertial Measurement Unit) and has better depth accuracy but requires more power and is not as portable as the Intel D4xx cameras.
-The D435i camera has an IMU as well.

 **The Objective**

+This software is targeting cameras that produce depth as well as color.
+Depth should prompt a complete review of existing computer vision algorithms, i.e. how could depth improve the results?
+To enable revisiting many existing algorithms, this software provides a single application that can run almost 600 algorithms.

 There are many computer vision examples on the web but too often something is missing.
-And when the build is finally working, a filename or option is not known.
+And when the build is finally working, a file or option needs to be specified and is not provided.
 OpenCVB collects many of these algorithms into a single application and guarantees that each will build and run.
 In addition, the process of adding variants and experimenting with the example is simplified.

-If this approach is to be useful, all the common languages for computer vision projects - C++, C\#, Python, and VB.Net – need support.
+If this approach is to be useful, the languages for computer vision projects - C++, C\#, Python, and VB.Net – need support.
 Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for computer vision examples.
-Implementing hundreds of examples with the same reusable class has confirmed the approach is useful.
-The result is a starting point to share and explore computer vision experiments.
+Implementing hundreds of examples with the same reusable class structure has confirmed the approach is useful.
+The result is a starting point to add depth and explore further computer vision experiments.

 There are other objectives.
 Convolutions combined with neural nets (CNN’s) are a successful approach to computer vision.
 CNN’s detect differences within a set of